1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

     alter database disable block change tracking;
     select * from v$block_change_tracking;

+You may get a hug session.
+Don't worry.
+Just CTRL-C twice and log back in again.
+You need to catch the database when it isn't looking.
+Leave a couple of minutes between attempts for best results.
+If you leave the hug session hung, it (so far anyway) will never return.

-You should now see that block change tracking is disabled on the staging database.
+Once you get a response, which should be immediate when the command works, you will have disabled block change tracking on the staging database.

 If you neglect to do this step, there is a 50-50 chance that the following will occur after everything has completed: